tdimitr/UTH-Social-Media-App/README.md

 # UTH Social Media App

 Welcome to the **UTH Social Media App**, a social networking platform where users can interact with posts, follow others, and enjoy a variety of social features with a seamless experience.
-The app is powered by the **MERN stack** and **React Native** for mobile, ensuring a smooth and consistent user experience across all devices..
+The app is powered by the **MERN stack** and **React Native** for mobile, ensuring a smooth and consistent user experience across all devices.

-## App Features

-### **Core Features**
+### **Features**

 - **Authentication & Authorization with JWT** 🔑:
   Secure user login and registration using JSON Web Tokens.